-During her Fellowship in Berlin, Senior Fellow Athanasia Rafaela Tsinafournioti decided she wanted her project to focus on her community, the Roma community in Serres, Greece.
+During her Fellowship in Berlin, Senior Fellow Athanasia Rafaela Tsinafournioti decided she wanted her project to focus on her community, the Roma in Serres, Greece.
 Through Wheels (ΡΟΔΕΣ in Greek) she turned her attention to improving opportunities for Roma girls.

 “I want more Roma girls to have opportunities like I did.”